Top 10 Things to Do in Africa

 8. See Mountain Gorillas

-Mountain gorillas are closely related to human beings, sharing 98% of our DNA.
-Like us, they have strong family bonds, enjoy playing and exploring, and develop friendships.
+Encountering mountain gorillas in the wild is an intense and unforgettable experience.
+Like humans, they have strong family bonds, enjoy playing and exploring, and develop friendships.
 Watching a mountain gorilla mother nurse her baby while older siblings and cousins play nearby, you may even be reminded of your own loved ones.

-Read more about mountain gorilla trekking.
+Learn all about mountain gorilla trekking.

 Children wearing colorful blue blue tunics and red scores with grass skirts engage in a traditional dance in Rubuguri Uganda